Manic Street Preachers: Send Away the Tigers to National Treasures (2007–2012)

 The compilation album National Treasures – The Complete Singles was released on 31 October 2011, preceded by the release of the single "This Is the Day", a cover of the song by the The.
 The album was chosen by NME magazine as the best reissue of 2011, beating Nirvana's deluxe and super deluxe edition of Nevermind to the top spot.
 On 17 December 2011, the group performed 'A Night of National Treasures' at O_{2} Arena in London to celebrate the band's 25 years to date, and enter into a period of hiatus where the eleventh studio album was written.
 The band performed all 38 singles, with around 20,000 people in attendance, as well as guest performers including Nina Persson from the Cardigans on "Your Love Alone Is Not Enough" and Gruff Rhys from Super Furry Animals on "Let Robeson Sing".
 In April and May 2012, the band embarked on a European greatest hits tour.

 A documentary about their album Generation Terrorists was screened on Saturday 20 October 2012 at Chapter Arts Centre as part of the Sŵn Festival, with all profits donated to Young Promoters Network.
-The film was made available in the 20th Anniversary Edition of Generation Terrorists.
+The film was made available in the 20th Anniversary Edition of Generation Terrorists, issued in November.